Lindt8/Lindt8.github.io/_pages/travel.md

 {% include base_path %}

-Below is an interactive map showing most of the places that I have traveled for work and for fun!
+Below is an interactive map showing most of the places that I have traveled to for work and for fun!

 <iframe src="/travelmap/talkmap/map.html" height="700" width="850" style="border:none;"></iframe>